Replicable-MARL/MARLlib/Pommerman/README.md

 - MAA2C
 - PPO
 - MAPPO
+- COMA

 Note:
 - VDN and QMIX only work with map **PommeTeamCompetition-v0**
-- MAPPO and MAA2C can not work with rule-based agent (require all the agents to be trainable)
+- COMA, MAPPO and MAA2C can not work with rule-based agent (require all the agents to be trainable)
 - Additional restrictions on trainable/human-rule/random agents' specification on different maps.
 You will learn from the error log printed.

 ### with neural arch